19sblanco/SpeedRead/README.md

 # SpeedRead
-A Christmas present for my Dad 2021
+A Christmas present for my Dad 2021.
+My father is a slow reader so I created this application to help him read faster.

 ### Description
 This is a commandline program that is designed to help people read faster.